Two-phase stretching of molecular chains: Results Discussion

-So when angle rigidity is zero or rather small stretching of a zigzag chain always has the two-phase scenario.
-As a consequence, tension remains constant in some range of extensions.
-Such scenario is due to the typical form of the interaction between second neighbors (\ref{f4}), which have an inflection point.
-So two-phase stretching can be expected to occur in molecular chain whose secondary structure is formed by weak non-valent interactions.
-From the other hand, if the secondary structure is due to angle and torsion deformation, then stretching will be uniform, that is all sites will be stretched equally.
-Such a scenario is typical for polyethylene (PE) trans-zigzag and polytetrafluoroethylene (PTFE) helix.
+Thus, two-phase stretching and force-extension plateaux can be expected to occur in molecular chains in which secondary structure is supported by weak non-valent interactions.
+On the other hand, if the secondary structure is due mainly to angle deformation, then the stretching will be uniform.
+Such a scenario is typical for polyethylene (PE) trans-zigzag \cite{Manevitch89}.